cms-sw/genproductions/README.md

 The package includes the datacards used for various generators inclusing POWHEG, MG5_aMC@NLO, Sherpa, Phantom, Pythia...

-Further details are reported in the twiki: https://twiki.cern.ch/twiki/bin/view/CMS/GeneratorMain#How_to_produce_gridpacks
+Further details are reported here: https://cms-generators.docs.cern.ch/how-to-produce-gridpacks/

 Instructions on how to use the fragments are here https://twiki.cern.ch/twiki/bin/view/CMS/GitRepositoryForGenProduction